Publication Ethics and Publication Malpractice Statement Requirements

 The editors make sure that a journal’s Web site, including the text that it contains, shall demonstrate that care has been taken to ensure high ethical and professional standards.

 The editors in cooperation with the publisher will ensure digital preservation of access to the journal content.
 In the case of the event that a journal is no longer published the archive issues of the journal will be accessible at Economic Publishing Platform.
 Additionally, the issues published till the year 2014 will be accessible at the Digital Platform of Nicolaus Copernicus University.
+Finally, the whole content of the journal is digitalised in the Digital Repository of National Library of Poland.

 Based on Polish publishing regulations on permanent and compulsory availability of all printed issues of scientific journals, all the printed issues of Oeconomia Copernicana are available in 15 most important libraries in Poland, which are pointed in the Polish publishing regulations.